vals-productions/sqlighter/README.md

 ### iOS code

 iOS impementation is identical.

+If you work on iOS only project but would like to have some freedom to add Android platform to your implementation in the future, it also might make sense to use SQLighter as your iOS SQLite library because of its logical compatibility.

 Below is iOS code snippet that executes and processes SQL SELECT query.
 It is easy to see that this code is J2ObjC compatible Objective C carbon copy of similar java code from one of the above examples.